nytimes/pourover/index.md

 #### Basic Usage

 **Creating a collection**
-Generally, the first thing you will want to do with PourOver is create a collection.
+Generally, the first thing you will want to do with PourOver is create a collection:

 	var data = [{name: "bob", eyes: 2, sex: "m"},{name: "margo", eyes: 1, sex: "f"},{name: "chuckles", eyes: 2, sex: "f"}],collection;